 Legalpad specializes in O-1 visas for startup founders.
 Many of our clients get their O-1 visas approved with us after being told by numerous immigration attorneys that they do not qualify.
 Even if you are doubtful about whether or not you qualify, we encourage you to reach out to our team so we can give you a professional opinion on your case.

-If you have worked for your startup in China (or another country) for the past three years and would like to expand operations to the U.S., the L-1 visa could be a great option.
+If you have worked for your startup in China (or another country) for at least one year within the past three and would like to expand operations to the U.S., the L-1 visa could be a great option.
 The L-1A visa allows executives and managers to transfer from a foreign company to a U.S. parent, subsidiary, brand, affiliate, or sister company.
-To qualify, you must have been continually employed for the past three years at the foreign company.
+To qualify, you must have been employed for at least one year within the past three years at the foreign company.

 An advantage of the L-1 visa is that the spouses of L-1 visa holders can freely work for any U.S. company.
 However, unlike other visa options, the L-1 requires you to set up a physical office space in the U.S., which may be a challenge for smaller startups.
 You don’t have to weigh the pros and cons alone, though, our team of immigration experts can help you figure out whether or not the L-1 is the best option for you!